Interaction between amiodarone and levothyroxine

 It is crucial for healthcare providers to be aware of these risks and implications when prescribing both amiodarone and levothyroxine to the same patient.
 Close monitoring of thyroid function tests is necessary to detect any changes in thyroid hormone levels promptly.

-See also Can you take naproxen with levothyroxine
+See also Losing weight with levothyroxine

 In cases where the co-administration of these two drugs is unavoidable, healthcare providers should consider adjusting the doses of levothyroxine to maintain optimal thyroid hormone levels while minimizing the risk of adverse effects.